 The first step toward successfully diagnosing a thoracolumbar issue involves identifying the back as the true source of discomfort.
 This necessitates ruling out the back as a secondary cause of pain (e.g., subsequent to neck pain, sacroiliac disease, limb lameness, and more) or congenital issues such as scoliosis.
 Further, more than one source of pain might be contributing to your horse’s signs, as often happens, say veterinarians.
 Diagnosing the exact cause of back pain in horses can be complicated and involves your veterinarian performing a complete and thorough historical and physical examination.

-“When a horse suffers back pain, owners often report their horse has recently undergone behavioral changes such as bucking or an unwillingness to bend, move forward, or jump,” says José García-López VMD, Dipl.
-ACVS, ACVSMR, associate professor of large animal surgery and director of equine sports medicine at Tufts University’s Cummings School of Veterinary Medicine, in North Grafton, Massachusetts.
+“When a horse suffers back pain, owners often report their horse has recently undergone behavioral changes such as bucking or an unwillingness to bend, move forward, or jump,” says José García-López, VMD, Dipl.
+ACVS, ACVSMR, associate professor of large animal surgery at the University of Pennsylvania School of Veterinary Medicine, New Bolton Center, in Kennett Square.
 “Complaints regarding performance, a change in head/neck carriage, reduced motion of the back when longeing, and pain on palpation of the back are also common.”

 Kent Allen, DVM, owner of Virginia Equine Imaging, in The Plains, adds that avoidance behavior, poor jumping technique, and resistance to saddling can also point to back pain.

 “During the moving evaluation, horses are frequently rigid in the back, resistant to moving forward, and buck or ‘bunny hop’ when weight is applied over the saddle region,” Allen says.